-If it is your first time in Japan, you are probably asking yourself if it is going to be difficult to travel in Japan without knowing the Japanese language.
+If it is your first time in Japan, you are probably asking yourself if it’s going to be difficult to travel to Japan without knowing the Japanese language.
 This is actually a good question because you are travelling to a different country with an entirely different culture, and a language that has nothing in common with the English language.
-At first sight, this might sound like a crazy adventure, but, to tell the truth, it is possible to work around some language barriers and have a great time without knowing practically any Japanese word.
+At first sight, this might sound like a crazy adventure, but to tell the truth, it is possible to work around some language barriers and have a great time without knowing practically any Japanese word.

 How to travel in Japan without speaking Japanese?
 The easiest way to travel without speaking the language is to hire a guide or use a travel agency to get things done for you, but there are also some free options you can use too.
 The cheapest way is to do things yourself and to plan everything you can in advance and in the most detailed way.

 I realized that the first time you travel to a country like Japan, you can’t really be sure of what you’ll find once you get there, and not knowing the language can add an extra degree of fear of the unknown.
 And even when you read lots of things about Japan before going there, the surprise effect will always hit you, as you will feel like travelling to another planet.
 If you really want to know more about all the options you can use, just pay close attention to next paragraphs because I added some useful information to grant you a much more easy travel.

 Main Problems You Can Face if You Don’t Know The Japanese Language

 When you first meet the Japanese train system, it can be a little overwhelming if you haven’t done some research previously, but Japan has one of the most highly effective train systems in the world, with millions of people using it every day.
 The truth is that once you get how it works, you can use it even if you don’t speak Japanese.